Blog Archives

 Essential #3 – Ferocity

 Have a ferocious mindset when you enter your workout.
 This does not mean that you push your body to the breaking point and beyond; what it means is that even when you have to modify your workouts, you want to make it to the end.
-Some days will be a breeze and you will be excited to “push play” (as we say in TBB) or just jump into your run or whatever workout you do.
-There are other days, though, when it is a severe act of will to just show up.
+Some days will be a breeze, but there are other days when it is a severe act of will to just show up.
 When you enter your workout “zone” so to speak, be ready to bring it, and do not waiver in your commitment and determination.
 Final note: guard yourself against overtraining.
 After speaking to Focus and Ferocity, I know it can seem even counterintuitive to not go all out, but remember that you are in this for the long haul.
 Your endurance will increase as will your strength, but you must have the patience to allow your body to acclimate to the demands of a workout regime again.
-Thanks for reading, and stop by tomorrow as we’ll talk about two huge landmines to avoid so that your efforts are not derailed and your results stay on track!

 How Necessary is Nutrition?

 When I first planned to lose weight, I figured I would simply apply the formula I knew would work.
 I would simply ensure that I burned more calories than I took in.
 The problem with that is I gave no attention to where the calories I received would be coming from, and worse yet my body would not necessarily feel “full” because it was not receiving the nutrients it craved.
-The led to some really bad cycles, and wondering how I could make so little progress in weight loss.
+This led to some really bad cycles, and wondering how I could make so little progress in weight loss.
 I used workouts as an excuse to treat myself to whatever I wanted to eat.
-It did not take long to discover that I was easily able to “undo” whatever benefits I benefits I would get from my workouts.
+It did not take long to discover that I was easily able to “undo” whatever benefits I would get from my workouts.

-When I joined my first challenge group, I learned that 70% – 80% of my visible results would be directly related to my nutrition.
+Doing a little bit of research, I learned that 70% – 80% of my visible results would be directly related to my nutrition.
 What was the question again?
 How important is nutrition?
 About 3 to 4 times as important as your workout.
-The good news is that if you have coupled Shakeology together with your workout program, you are poised for tremendous success in your fitness goals!
+Use a trusted food tracker like myfitnesspal and you can even track your macros.

 Welcome to Second Chance Fitness!